 About CBP-STEM

 The Center for Broadening Participation in STEM at Arizona State University is a research organization specializing in developing and implementing inclusive and equitable educational strategies specifically for underrepresented students in science, technology, engineering, and math (STEM).
-The Center for Broadening Participation in STEM (CBP-STEM) provides diversity, equity, and inclusion (DEI) in STEM educational opportunities and experiential learning services and training, and studies the impact of this work on outcomes for STEM faculty, staff and students.
+The Center for Broadening Participation in STEM (CBP-STEM) addresses culturally responsive practices in STEM educational opportunities and experiential learning services and training.
+CBP-STEM studies the impact of this work on outcomes for STEM faculty, staff, and students.

 Our work addresses these national focus areas: